Aziz Choudry

 Aziz Choudry (23 June 1966 – 26 May 2021), originally from New Zealand, was a scholar and Canadian activist and the former coordinator of GATT Watchdog, a Canadian non-governmental organization that monitored the activities of the World Trade Organization.

 He was a prolific scholar-activist internationally recognized for his scholarship and solidarity with migrant, Indigenous, Palestinian, and anti-colonial struggles.
 Choudry was an associate professor in the Department of Integrated Studies in Education at McGill University and an organizer of popular education initiatives through the Immigrant Workers Centre in Montreal.
+He was a Founding Board member of Global Justice Ecology Project and served on the Board from 2003 to 2021.
 He was an editor for Interface: A Journal for and About Social Movements between 2011 and 2016.

 He died in Johannesburg on 26 May 2021.

 Biography

 Choudry was born in the United Kingdom to Mohammad Yaqoob Chaudhry, a Pakistani emigrant, who migrated to London in 1963.
 Yaqoob belonged to the persecuted Ahmadiyya Muslim community.
 Aziz's mother, Mary Cummins converted to Islam and changed her name to Mahmooda Choudry after marrying Aziz's father.

 Aziz went to Whitgift High School in Croydon, England.
 He left his parents house at the age of 17 and moved to New Zealand.